h2oai/wave/website/docs/architecture.md

 ## How does it work?

 The Q server stores all content in a page cache called a *site*.
-A site is a collection of *pages*.
+A site is a collection of [pages](pages.md).
 Each page has an address, called its *route*.
-A page is composed of *cards*.
-A card holds content, and any tabular data associated with the content, called *data buffers*.
+A page is composed of [cards](cards.md).
+A card holds content, and any tabular data associated with the content, called [data buffers](buffers.md).

 When a browser is pointed to a route, it pulls a copy of the page, creates a *replica* locally, and renders the content on the user interface.